-In Fiscal Year 2022, the District implemented the guidance in GASBS No. 87, Leases, and recognized the value of copiers and postage machines.
+In the previous Fiscal Year 2022, the District implemented the guidance in GASBS No. 87, Leases, and recognized the value of copiers and postage machines.

-As of August 31, 2022, the District had several lease agreements in place for copiers and postage machines.
-In the current year, the District entered into new lease agreements to replace the postage machines leased under previous leases with new leased equipment.
-The terms of the new lease agreements require amortization and payments over 4 years.
+As of August 31, 2023, the District had several lease agreements in place for copiers and postage machines.
+In the current year, the District did not enter into new lease agreements.
+The are no terms of new lease agreements which require amortization and payments over a period of years.

-Terms of this lease are described in Note H.
+Terms of lease agreements are described in Note H.